Sign structure of the $t$-$t^\prime$-$J$ model and its physical consequences: INTRODUCTION

-Recently, density matrix renormalization group (DMRG) studies on $t$-$t'$-$J$ model~\cite{White_PRB_2022,White_PNAS_2021,Jiang_PRL_2021,Gong_PRL_2021,Jiang_Kivelson_Lee_2023,Wietek_PRL_2022} find that while the CDW phase persists at $t'/t < 0$~\cite{White_PRB_2022,White_PNAS_2021}, it gives way to a robust $d$-wave SC phase with tuning $t'/t>0$ ~\cite{White_PNAS_2021,Jiang_PRL_2021,Gong_PRL_2021,Jiang_Kivelson_Lee_2023} on 6- and 8-leg ladders.
-The Fermi surface topology~\cite{Gong_PRL_2021,White_PNAS_2021} indicates that the SC phase provides a natural understanding on the cuprates with electron doping, and the $t'/t<0$ side should correspond to the hole doping~\cite{Kim1998,Pavarini2001,Tanaka2004}, leaving the emergent SC at hole doping still puzzling.
-Interestingly, DMRG results indicate hole binding may also exist in the CDW phase~\cite{White_PNAS_2021}.
-These numerical results raise important questions such as what is the origin of the hole binding?
-Whether the holes are indeed paired in the CDW phase, and if they are, what is the nature of this state?
+Towards wider systems, recent density matrix renormalization group (DMRG) studies on six-leg $t$-$t'$-$J$ model~\cite{White_PRB_2022,White_PNAS_2021,Jiang_PRL_2021,Gong_PRL_2021,Jiang_Kivelson_Lee_2023,Wietek_PRL_2022} find that while the CDW phase persists at $t'/t < 0$ near the optimal doping~\cite{White_PRB_2022,White_PNAS_2021}, it gives way to a robust $d$-wave SC phase with tuning $t'/t>0$ ~\cite{White_PNAS_2021,Jiang_PRL_2021,Gong_PRL_2021,Jiang_Kivelson_Lee_2023}.
+The Fermi surface topology results~\cite{Gong_PRL_2021,White_PNAS_2021} indicate that this SC phase may provide a natural understanding of the cuprates at electron doping, and the $t'/t<0$ side should correspond to the hole doping~\cite{Kim1998,Pavarini2001,Tanaka2004}, thus leaving the emergent SC at hole-doped cuprates still puzzling.
+On the other hand, DMRG results suggest that hole binding may also exist in the CDW phase~\cite{White_PNAS_2021}.
+These significant numerical results naturally raise several important questions such as what is the origin of hole binding?
+Whether the holes are indeed paired in the CDW phase, and if they are, what leads to the different SC and CDW phases with tuning $t'/t$?

-In this work, combined with the state-of-the-art DMRG calculations, we demonstrate that in the $t$-$t'$-$J$ model near the optimal doping, the hole binding underlies both the SC and CDW phases as a common feature either on the $t'/t < 0$ or $t'/t \geq 0$ side.
-By switching off the phase-string, which is analytically identified in the present model as the mutual-statistical sign structure~\cite{Weng.Sheng.1996,Ting.Weng.1997,Zaanen.Wu.2008}, we show that the hole binding is diminished, and both the stripe and SC phases are transited to a Fermi-liquid-like (FL-like) state~\cite{Jiang_Chen_Weng_2020}.
-Correspondingly, the original large Fermi surfaces are reduced to the small Fermi pockets in the absence of the phase-string that characterizes the many-body quantum entanglement between the spin and charge degrees of freedom.